segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-bulk-api/index.md

 ---
 title: Objects Bulk API
-sourceTitle: 'Objects Bulk API'
-sourceCategory: 'Server'
-sidebar: 'Objects Bulk API'
 ---

 NOTE: The Objects Bulk API is in beta, and so features and names may change without notice as we continue to build.

 The Segment Objects Bulk API allows you to send a batched file of objects relevant to your business right to Redshift and other Segment supported data warehouses.
 It differs from the Object API in that it is designed to:
 - Handle large payloads of data.
 - Guarantees in-order processing of data.
 - Allow Customers and Partners to build their own Cloud Apps.

-NOTE: We haven’t yet created tooling akin to our core analytics-<language> libraries so you’ll need to use our HTTP API directly for now.
+NOTE: We haven't yet created tooling akin to our core analytics-<language> libraries so you'll need to use our HTTP API directly for now.

 ### Batched Object Data
 The `Batched Object Data` the API accepts is a file of line separated objects, in JSON form, compressed using `Gzip`.
 The maximum size of a single `object` is 400KB and maximum uncompressed size of a file 512MB.

 Example objects: